wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 - Costly as you pay for speed and data.
 Established between your network and Azure, through an ExpressRoute partner.
 This connection is private.
 Experience a fast, reliable, and private connection to Azure.
 Use Azure ExpressRoute to create private connections between Azure datacenters and infrastructure on premises or in a colocation environment.
 ExpressRoute connections don't route through the public internet, and they offer more reliability, faster speed, and lower latency than typical internet connections.
 In some cases, using ExpressRoute connections to transfer data between on-premises systems and Azure gives you significant cost benefits.

+### Virtual Network Gateway
+Azure VPN Gateway is a service that uses a specific type of virtual network gateway to send encrypted traffic between an Azure virtual network and on-premises locations over the public Internet.
+You can also use VPN Gateway to send encrypted traffic between Azure virtual networks over the Microsoft network.
+Multiple connections can be created to the same VPN gateway.
+When you create multiple connections, all VPN tunnels share the available gateway bandwidth.
+You can also use virtual network gateway to communicate VNets in different regions.
+This is called VNet to VNet connection.

 ### Security & Filtering of network traffic.
 You can filter network traffic between subnets by using either or both of the following options: